demon-xxi/ryft-apidemo/README.md

 ### Using the Install script

-    curl -u 'your github username' -H 'Accept: application/vnd.github.v3.raw' -L https://api.github.com/repos/getryft/ryft-apidemo/contents/ryft-demo/bin/install.sh | sh sudo service ryft-demo start
+    curl -u 'your github username' -H 'Accept: application/vnd.github.v3.raw' -L https://api.github.com/repos/getryft/ryft-apidemo/contents/ryft-demo/bin/install.sh | sh

 The script will automatically:
-* install Git, and Maven if they are not already installed
+* install Git and Maven if they are not already installed
 * Clone the repository or pull the latest changes (if SSH keys are not configured, it will prompt for username/password)
 * Compile and install under /opt
-* Set-up upstart
+* Set up the /etc/init.d script and start the ryftwebapidemo service

 To avoid the password prompt when downloading the script, you can create an access token following [these instructions][13] and the use the following curl command: